dat-ecosystem/dat/beta-cli-api.md

 - `-` as `<filename>`: receive resolved changes on stdin
 - `left`: pick the left side as the winner
 - `right`: pick the right side as the winner
-- `yolo`: pick random side for each key
+- `random`: pick random side for each key

 Example output: